-Designing your very own swing tags for clothing can be very rewarding.
+Designing your very own hang tags (aka swing tags) for clothing can be very rewarding.
 Not only do custom clothing tags help in making your items stand out, but they can add tangible value for your customers.
 They can also help your garments achieve a designer look, especially if your product tag is well designed or has special finishes such as tags with metallic foil highlights.

 Garment tags aren’t there just for show though, a lot of clothing tags are there to display prices, your brand name, washing instructions and most importantly, the size of the item you’re attaching it to.